Iron-Rich Foods: 10 Best Sources to Boost Your Iron Levels

 Are bananas rich in iron?

-Bananas are not particularly rich in iron, providing only about 0.36 mg per medium-sized fruit.
+Bananas are not a significant source of iron, providing only about 0.36 mg per medium-sized fruit [4].

 Is curd (yoghurt) rich in iron?